sigp/lighthouse/scripts/local_testnet/README.md

 ## Manual creation of local testnet

-In [Starting the testnet](./README.md#starting-the-testnet), the testnet is started automatically with default parameters (database directory, ports used etc).
+In [Starting the testnet](./README.md#starting-the-testnet), the testnet is started automatically with predetermined parameters (database directory, ports used etc).
 This section describes some modifications of the local testnet settings, e.g., you would like to change the database directory, or changing the ports used.

-The testnet contains some predefined parameters in `vars.env`, such as the slot time `SECONDS_PER_SLOT=3` (instead of 12 seconds on mainnet).
-You may change these parameters if you wish to suit your testing purposes.
-After that, in the testnet directory, we run the following command to create genesis state with embedded validators and validator keys:
+The predefined parameters are specified in `vars.env`, such as the slot time `SECONDS_PER_SLOT=3` (instead of 12 seconds on mainnet).
+You may change these parameters to suit your testing purposes.
+After that, in the testnet directory, run the following command to create genesis state with embedded validators and validator keys:

 ```bash
 ./setup.sh